12 Best Things to Do on the Isle of Skye

 Kilt Rock is named for its resemblance to a Scottish kilt, with the basalt columns that look like pleats and layered rock creating a pattern similar to tartan.
 In front of Kilt Rock, you’ll see Mealt Falls plunging straight into the sea below.
 The waterfall takes its name from Loch Mealt, the freshwater lake that feeds it.

 Together they’re an incredible sight.
 From the viewpoint, you’ll also have sweeping views across the cliffs and out across the sea towards the Isle of Raasay.
-It’s an easily accessible stop, with a large car park and short walk to the viewpoint, making it a perfect opportunity for a quick visit and photo opportunity.

 A dramatic waterfall falling from a high green sea cliff into the ocean, with the textured rock of Kilt Rock in the background.